Defensible AI governance for your firm.

 We import them as-is, version them, and map each section to the obligations it covers.
 You'll see exactly which clauses satisfy which rules and where the gaps are.
 We don't rewrite your policy.
 Your reviewers approve every change through the same workflow they already use for any firm policy.

 Whichever offices and bars you practice in.
-Today that includes ABA Opinion 512, the EU AI Act, the FLSC Model Code, and the SRA Standards.
+Today that includes ABA Opinion 512, the FLSC Model Code, the Barreau du Québec guide, the SRA Standards, the EU AI Act, Germany's BRAO, and France's RIN.
 Activity captured in an office is attributed to the rules that govern it, so a New York matter and a London matter sit under different obligations automatically.

 A week of real work, not a quarter of integration.
 SSO, the desktop agent, and the Chrome extension go in on day one.
 From there you map offices, jurisdictions, monitored individuals, and reviewers.
 Your compliance lead drives it; we sit in the working sessions and clear blockers in real time.